Zeres-Engel/FPTvision/README.md

   * Feature 2: Camera Face Labeling

   With this feature, users can open the camera and perform face labeling through the camera input.
-By entering a name in the text bar, the application will label the face detected with the largest bounding box and display it within the application.
+By entering a name in the text bar, the application will label the face detected with the most oversized bounding box and display it within the application.

   <img src="images/feature2.png" width="800">

   * Feature 3: Camera Face Recognition

   The final feature utilizes the camera input to detect faces and display the names of the faces based on the previously aligned faces stored in the "Aligned" directory.
-If no matching directory is found for the detected faces in the "Aligned" directory, the application will label them as "Unknown".
+If no matching manual is found for the detected faces in the "Aligned" guide, the application will label them as "Unknown".

   <img src="images/feature3.png" width="800">